rpetrucelli/AI-Agent-Evaluator/README.md

 ...all defined by user-input natural language

 Each of these operations is defined in their own files in the `src/data_analysis_agent/tools/` dir.
-The order in which the tools are run is decided by the  LLM router defined in the `run_agent()` method of `src/data_analysis_agent/router.py`
+The tool execution order is decided by the LLM router defined in the `run_agent()` method of `src/data_analysis_agent/router.py`

 ### LLM Evaluator Description
-Arize Phoenix provides all observability tracing in a localhost server
+Arize Phoenix provides all observability tracing in a localhost server.
-This provides robust tracing of the agents behvavior and performance by logging
+This provides robust tracing of the agents behvavior and performance by logging:
-- Tool Calls
+- Tool & LLM calls
-- LLM Calls
+- Execution order
 - Token usage
 - Performance
+- and more!

 Once starting the server, the dashboard will be accessible via the link console logged at the end of each execution (it should be "http://localhost:6006/v1/traces")